-8.51.25 There shall be at least one weekday Reading Day between the last day of classes and the beginning of the final examination period. see 8.70.22 #01-02--27
+8.51.25 There shall be at least one weekday Reading Day between the last day of classes and the beginning of the final examination period (see 8.70.22). #01-02--27

-8.51.26 A student scheduled for two final examinations at the same hour shall report the conflict to the instructors who shall, in turn, report to the Scheduling Officer.
-If conflicts are not resolved by the Scheduling Officer, the student shall take examinations in the order in which the classes meet in the regular class schedule.
+8.51.26 A student scheduled for two final examinations at the same hour shall report the conflict to the instructors as soon as possible after the schedule of exams has been posted but not later than 2 weeks before the last scheduled class day.
+The instructors shall, in turn, report to the Scheduling Officer.
+If conflicts are not resolved by the Scheduling Officer, the student shall take examinations in the order in which the classes meet in the regular class schedule. #15-16-30

-8.51.27 A student scheduled for three final examinations in one day shall take on that day the examinations for the two courses that met first and second in the week during the semester.
-It is the responsibility of the student to arrange a time with the instructor of the third class to take the final examination at a time that would not result in the student taking three finals in one day.
+8.51.27 A student scheduled for three final examinations in one day shall report the conflict to the instructors as soon as the Common Examination schedule is posted.
+On the day of the examinations, the student shall take two examinations in the order in which these classes occur in the week of the student's class schedule (Lecture has priority over Recitation and Laboratory).
+It is the responsibility of the student to arrange a time with the instructor of the third class not later than 7 days prior to the last class day to take the final examination at a time that would not result in the student taking three final examinations in one day.
+The instructor of the class occurring third shall make reasonable accommodation for the student to take the examination in a timely fashion even should it result in the student having two examinations on another day during finals. #15-16-30

 8.51.30 Final Examinations and Athletic Events.
-The University of Rhode Island shall not schedule intercollegiate athletic contests and compulsory practice sessions for the Reading Day(s) and Final Exam Days, except that home contests or contests requiring local travel may be scheduled for non-exam Saturdays or Sundays. #11-12--23
+The University of Rhode Island shall not schedule intercollegiate athletic contests and compulsory practice sessions for the Reading Day(s) and Final Exam Days, except that home contests or contests requiring local travel may be scheduled for non-exam Saturdays or Sundays. #11-12-10

 8.51.31 Participation in conference-scheduled competitions, conference championships, and NCAA championships is permitted on the Reading Day(s) and Final Exam Days.
-The Athletics Advisory Board must be notified in advance on a timely basis when such participation will occur and what the off-campus travel requirements will be. #11-12--23
+The Athletics Advisory Board must be notified in advance on a timely basis when such participation will occur and what the off-campus travel requirements will be. #11-12-10

 8.51.32 Participation in special tournaments or other major athletic competitions not controlled through University scheduling that occur, or require off-campus travel, on the Reading Day(s) and Final Exam Days require approval of the University President if recommended by the Athletics Advisory Board.
 A request for such participation shall be forwarded in a timely manner to the Board for its consideration.
 If the Board agrees to recommend that the President waive the provisions of section 8.51.30, then the Board shall also provide the Faculty Senate Executive Committee with appropriate documentation and explanation for making the recommendation.
 The explanation to the Executive Committee should be forwarded simultaneously with the recommendation to the President.
-The President shall inform the Athletics Director, the Athletics Advisory Board Chair and the Faculty Senate Executive Committee of his/her decision within 48 hours of receipt of the recommendation. $\frac{\#11-12-23}{2}$
+The President shall inform the Athletics Director, the Athletics Advisory Board Chair and the Faculty Senate Executive Committee of his/her decision within 48 hours of receipt of the recommendation. #11-12-10

 8.51.40 Security of Examinations.
 The instructor shall have the primary responsibility for security of examinations and shall exercise this responsibility diligently.
-This responsibility shall extend through the preparation, duplication and administration of examinations. #03-04--15
+This responsibility shall extend through the preparation, duplication and administration of examinations. $\underline{#03-04--15}$